pereljon/dsMigrateClient/README.md

 ## Assumptions
 1. Only one directory service connected at start (the source) or none (for local migration to directory)
-2. Users to migrate are local or mobile users
+2. Users to migrate are local or mobile users (not tested for network users)
 3. Migration is AD to OD, OD to AD, local to AD or local to OD.
+4. User documents are in /Users/ folder.
+Migration does not currently change permissions outside of each user's folder.

 ## Migration mode
 1. Get current DS nodes.